 Responsible for developing and implementing an overall strategy for membership recruitment and retention, and overseeing the development and distribution of the Institute’s membership materials and TEI’s regular communications, as well as processing new applications, dues renewals, and chapter rebates; maintaining membership records, and all other aspects of membership.
 Also responsible for providing other services to the chapters.

 Coleman Kane joined the TEI staff in 2008.
 He oversees all aspects of the Institute’s membership services, including the application and approval process, member records, and member information requests.
 Coleman is also the primary staff liaison for TEI’s 56 chapters, providing both governance and membership support.

 Coleman has nearly 25 years’ experience as an association professional.
 Prior to joining TEI he served in membership positions with the National Organization on Disability and the American Forest & Paper Association.

-A native of Philadelphia, Coleman graduated with a Bachelor of Arts from Hobart College, Geneva, N.Y.
-He resides in Annandale, Va., with his wife, Sharon, daughter Caroline (Boston College, ’15) and son Philip.
-Interests include local history, singing in the church choir and Boston College sports. (“I didn’t go there, but my money does.”)
+A native of Philadelphia, Coleman graduated with a Bachelor of Arts Degree in English from Hobart College, Geneva, N.Y.
+Interests include local history, choral singing, Nationals Baseball and Boston College sports (“I didn’t go there but my money did.”)

 Cathy Flake is the Membership and Chapter Relations Coordinator.
-Cathy is responsible for developing and implementing an overall strategy for membership recruitment and retention, and overseeing the development and distribution of the Institute’s membership materials and TEI’s regular communications, as well as processing new applications and chapter rebates, maintaining membership records, and all other aspects of membership.
+Cathy is responsible for developing and implementing an overall strategy for membership recruitment and retention, and overseeing the development and distribution of the Institute’s membership materials, as well as processing new applications and chapter rebates, maintaining membership records, and all other aspects of membership.
 Cathy also provides other services to the chapters as needed.